ProboCI/probo/README.md

 around* and gives you a link so that you can go and preview the work in a shared space.

+## Quickstart

+See the [Quickstart](QUICKSTART.md) guide for how to get up and running with your own instance of Probo

 ## Compatability
 The code uses generators and requires node 0.11.x or greater, with the --harmony-generators or --harmony flags, or any version of io.js